 Leader rounding is a key method for senior members of an organization to meet with staff in their work environment — and with patients and family in their care environment — to proactively improve staff and patient experiences.
 However, the need for extreme precautions during COVID-19 has forced healthcare organizations to turn to virtual tools to collect feedback from staff and monitor patient care.

 “Families are always considered part of the care team and we realized we had to find ways to include them in these discussions,” Brown said.
 “Using virtual tools allowed family members to hear the physician’s assessment and plan, to ask questions and to see their loved ones.
 Another positive outcome was that families developed virtual relationships with the care team, thus decreasing concerns about their loved one’s care.”

 This has proved effective in some surprising ways.
 In fact, they have found ways to have difficult conversations like end-of-life care discussions in compassionate, meaningful ways.
 Care team members are updating family members in real-time, allowing them to virtually participate in a care team meeting and ask questions on the spot.

 Video meetings give more flexibility to when and where everyone can meet, and while the transition cannot be described as easy, Brown sees acceptance and efficacy improving over time and the virtual option remaining long after the pandemic.

 Even before COVID-19, modern healthcare was a complex endeavor that touched all of our lives.
 During the pandemic, navigating the healthcare process has become even more complicated.

 The measures implemented to meet the demands of COVID-19 have nudged healthcare organizations to consider new ideas to improve patient care and service delivery.
 The positive outcomes from these innovations have shown they are worth integrating into a long-term model of care.
-The Healthcare Ideas Community continues to provide a forum for healthcare leaders to discuss and collaborate on these new solutions like virtual visits and rounding.
+The Healthcare Ideas Community continues to provide a forum for healthcare leaders to discuss and collaborate on new ways to use digital as a center for healthcare innovation.